awsdocs/amazon-comprehend-developer-guide/doc_source/training-recognizers.md

 This comparison would make it seem as if annotations are always the best approach, but this isn't the case\.
 Only the name John Johnson might be significant to your search and whether it's the exact individual isn't relevant\.
 Or the result is useful, but not worth the time and cost of producing an annotation list\.
 Or the metrics when using the entity list are good enough to provide you with the recognizer you need\.
 There are many scenarios when it makes more business sense to avoid the higher expense and workload of creating the annotations necessary for the other option\.
 In such instances, using an entity list instead can be the more effective choice\.

 We recommend using the annotations mode in the following cases:
-+ Annotations are required if you want to get inferences for PDF or Word documents\.
-In this scenario, you can only annotate PDFs but your model can run inferences for PDF and Word documents\.
++ If you plan to run inferences for image files, PDFs, or Word documents\.
+In this scenario, you train a model using annotated PDF files and use the model to run inference jobs for image files, PDFs, and Word documents\.
 + When the meaning of the entities could be ambiguous and context\-dependent\.
 For example, the term *Amazon* could either refer to the river in Brazil, or the online retailer Amazon\.com\.
 When you build a custom entity recognizer to identify business entities such as *Amazon*, you should use annotations instead of an entity list because this method is better able to use context to find entities\.
 + When you are comfortable setting up a process to acquire annotations, which can require some effort\.